mega-slowpoke/fullstack/README.md

 3. input/output: sp may or may not have input or output params but for udf, it may or may not have input params but it must have output
 4. you can use sp to call a udf, but you can not use udf to call sp.

+## Constraints

+### primary key vs. unique constraint
+1. unique key can be null but primary key cannot
+2. One table can have multiple unique keys but only one primary key
+3. Primary key will sort the data by default in ascending order but unique key will not.
+4. pk will create a clustered index and unique key will create a non clustered index